librz/all-about-git/tools-and-resources.md

+### git help

+Similar to Linux's `man` command, Git's CLI offers help on how to use its subcommands.
+Syntax is `git help <command>`, for instance to find out how to use `git restore` simply do `git help restore`.

+To explore git's functionalities, you can do `git help -a` and it will list all available subcommands.

 ### tldr

 `tldr` is a command line utility that can help in finding the most common usages of a command.